Luis99DavidFloresTorres/DeepLearning_Repository/README.md

 Chatbot for CEPI using LLM with different techniques train like:
 Adapters.
 LoRa.
-Retrain all the model with different output
+Retrain all the model with different outputs

 # Reasons for use different techniques.